A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Discussion

 \section{Discussion}

-The results of this study indicate that mixed models with random effect terms may not be appropriate when a non-identity link function is used and marginal distributions of the joint distribution are skewed and/or rank correlation is high.
-In the case that parameters of interest can be specified unconditionally of the random effect term, GLMMs can reasonably be used, but a better fit may possibly be available through a joint regression model depending on the data shape and sample size.
-More generally, when using a non-identity link function for a random-effects-based model, users should be extremely careful in parameter interpretation based on their parameters of interest and their estimates should be thoroughly interrogated.
-Given the performance of GJRMs in this study both in terms of parameter estimates and fit criteria, they provide a strong potential alternative to GLMMs and GEEs for modeling correlated data.

 Mixed models are extremely popular as a relatively straightforward method of modeling dependent data, using the mechanism of a univariate framework combined with a stochastic effect that is common across dependent observations.
 More complex structures, such as hierarchical models, are readily implemented.
-The random effect is an artificial construct and is introduced for the purpose of inducing dependence, indirectly.
+However, the random effect is an artificial construct and is introduced for the purpose of inducing dependence, indirectly.
 Generalized joint regression models, on the other hand, use the copula as the correlation-inducing construct.
 This is an approach which imposes the dependence structure in a more direct and controllable way.
 Careful modeling of the nature of the dependence structure is made possible with the choice of copula and also the ability to model copula parameters with covariates.
 (We are not aware of GLMM capability to model the dependence structure with covariates.)
-GEE models fall somewhere between these two in that they offer a degree of control over the dependence structure; however, we have not demonstrated any advantage of these models over either GLMMs or copulas, and the drawback of not having a likelihood-based structure limits the flexibility of the model.
+GEE models fall somewhere between these two in that they offer a degree of control over the dependence structure; however, we have not demonstrated any advantage of these models over either GLMMs or copulas.
+The drawback of not having a likelihood-based structure limits the tools available for analysis such as model selection criteria.

+The results of this study indicate that the application of mixed models with random intercept terms to non-normal correlated data using standard packages without major adjustment provides misleading results for marginal coefficients, and this is exacerbated when marginal distributions are skewed and/or rank correlation is high.
+In addition, given that our findings show deviation in results between GLMM implementations, we suggest it is essential to compare results from different packages if the GLMM is the chosen model.
+More generally, when using a non-identity link function for a random-intercept model, users should be extremely careful in parameter interpretation.
+Estimates should be thoroughly interrogated, particularly if marginal skewness or rank correlation are high.